kmjungersen/BenchmarkDB/README.md

         Options:
             -h --help           Show this help screen
+            -v --verbose        Show verbose output from the application

+            -V --really_verbose
+                                Show REALLY verbose output, including the individual time information from each run

-            -v --verbose        Show verbose output from the application -l --list_mods      Outputs a list of available DB modules before running -r --report         Option to generate a report file, which will OVERWRITE any existing reports from the specified
+            -l --list_mods      Outputs a list of available DB modules before running -r --report         Option to generate a report file, which will OVERWRITE any existing reports from the specified